-Messi strike gives Argentina lead over Mexico
+Ecstasy and relief as Messi magic rescues Argentina

 This content is not available in your location.

-Argentina captain Lionel Messi opens the scoring with a lovely long-range effort and then enjoys an ecstatic communion with the Argentina fans during the crucial match with Mexico at the World Cup.
+Argentina captain Lionel Messi rescues Argentina with a lovely long-range goal and then enjoys an ecstatic communion with the Argentina fans during the crucial match with Mexico at the World Cup.

 MATCH REPORT: Argentina v Mexico